BDC Hamburger Icon

 3. Buying a company car can help you control your corporate image.

 If a salesperson arrives at a prospect’s location and takes them to lunch in a clunker, your company image could suffer.
-When you own the vehicles your employees drive while they’re working, you can hit the right balance between successful and conservative.
+When you own the vehicles your employees drive while they’re working, you can strike the right balance between successful and conservative.

 4. A company car lets you spread brand awareness.